sfc-gh-mfigueroa/sfquickstarts/site/sfguides/src/marketing_data_foundation_customer_360/marketing_data_foundation_customer_360.md

 * <b>E-commerce Platforms:</b> These provide transactional and behavioral data, detailing customer purchase patterns, browsing history, and product preferences.
 (E.g., Shopify, Magento (Adobe Commerce), WooCommerce)<br>
 * <b>Social Media Platforms:</b> Social media interactions, sentiments, and engagement metrics offer valuable insights into customer preferences and behavior.
 (E.g., Facebook Insights, Twitter Analytics, LinkedIn Analytics)<br>
 * <b>Website and Mobile Analytics:</b> Tools like these provide data on website and app usage, including page views, session duration, bounce rates, and user navigation paths.
 (E.g., Google Analytics, Adobe Analytics, Mixpanel)<br>
-* <b>Email Marketing Tools:</b> These tools track engagement metrics such as email open rates, click-through rates, and conversion rates from email campaigns.
+* <b>Email Marketing Tools:</b> These tools track engagement metrics such as: email open rates, click-through rates, and conversion rates from email campaigns.
 (E.g., Mailchimp, Constant Contact, SendGrid (Twilio SendGrid))<br>
 * <b>Customer Service Platforms:</b> Data from customer service interactions, including support tickets, chat transcripts, and call logs, provide insights into customer issues, preferences, and feedback.
 (E.g., Zendesk, Salesforce Service Cloud, Freshdesk)<br>
 * <b>Survey Tools and Feedback Platforms:</b> These sources capture direct customer feedback, opinions, and satisfaction levels, which are crucial for understanding customer sentiment.
 (E.g., SurveyMonkey, Qualtrics, Google Forms)<br>
 * <b>Point of Sale (POS) Systems:</b> For brick-and-mortar operations, POS systems capture in-store transactions, returns, and customer interactions.
 (E.g., Square, Clover, Lightspeed)<br>

 Data privacy and security are paramount concerns in building a Customer 360 view.
-With increasing scrutiny on how companies collect, store, and use customer data, navigating privacy regulations such as GDPR and CCPA becomes a complex but critical task.
+With increasing scrutiny on how companies collect, store, and use customer data; navigating privacy regulations such as GDPR and CCPA becomes a complex but critical task.
 This involves ensuring all customer data is handled in a compliant manner, balancing the need for insightful analytics with the imperative of protecting customer privacy.

 ### Solution Space

 #### Context

-As described in the diagram below, the two Data Foundation use cases in this starter lay the groundwork to support the two Marketing Execution use cases: Planning & Activation, and Measurement.
+As described in the diagram below, the use case in this starter lay the foundation to support the two Marketing Execution use cases: Planning & Activation, and Measurement.

 ![usecase](assets/context.png)